 The central mission of GA is to find an objective anthropological basis for dealing with such fundamental cultural questions, which otherwise remain enmeshed in the paradoxes that every non-originary perspective on language and culture creates for itself, paradoxes that religions at least have the grace to present in anthropomorphic terms.

-My immediate inspiration for this Chronicle is Phillip Cary’s “Luther at 500,” in the November 2017 Catholic journal First Things (21-26).
+My immediate inspiration for this Chronicle is Phillip Cary’s “Luther at 500,” in the November 2017 Catholic-oriented journal First Things (21-26).
 Cary commemorates the 500th anniversary of the posting of Luther’s 95 theses by a brief but illuminating exposition of what Luther’s theology brought, not to Protestantism as a sectarian faith, but to Christianity as a whole.
 Given my admittedly limited knowledge, this strikes me as Christian ecumenism at its best, opening the door to a more nuanced understanding of the choices made by different Christian congregations.

 But what is of greatest interest to GA is not the degree of confluence between Catholicism and Lutheranism, but the extent to which, as Cary argues, Luther’s theology sees Christ above all as a source of language, and in doing so, corroborates and enriches the understanding of the connection between language and the sacred embodied in the originary hypothesis.